frenck/awesome-home-assistant/README.md

 ### Third Party Add-ons

-_Anyone could create an add-on, the following are created by the community._
+_Anyone can create an add-on, the following are created by the community._

 - [SSH & Web Terminal](https://github.com/hassio-addons/addon-ssh) - SSH and Web-based terminal with tons of pre-loaded useful tools.
 - [Pi-hole](https://github.com/hassio-addons/addon-pi-hole) - Network-wide ad blocking.